janwilmake/grok-tools/grokthyself/BACKLOG.md

 - After initial sync is complete, for your top 150, do one LLM query per interaction, extracting `{ x_usernames:{[key:string]:string}, companies:{[key:string]:string}, websites:{[key:string]:string}, search_keywords:string[], interaction_summary:string,...}` and store `ai_analysis_interaction_count`.
 - Redo it every week for accounts where more than 10 new interactions took place.
 - Charge for LLM cost.
-- Create `interactions_summary:string` which does an LLM prompt max once a month over all your interactions
+- Create `interactions_analysis:{summary:string,beliefs,principles,values}` which does an LLM prompt max once a month over all your interactions
 - Add `interactions` JSON[] and `interactions_summary` into `users` as new columns
 - Add interaction analysis into stats page
 - Add structured data for this